einschmidt/hassio-addons/Caddy 2/README.md

 # Caddyfile setup

 Using the [SSH](https://home-assistant.io/addons/ssh/) or [Samba](https://home-assistant.io/addons/samba/) add-ons, create the `/share/caddy` folder.
-Place a Caddyfile at `/share/caddy/Caddyfile`.
+Place a Caddyfile at `/share/caddy/Caddyfile` (no extension).
 There's also access to the `/ssl` folder if you want to use certificates from another add-on, or use this add-on to create certificates for other add-ons.
 Finally, this add-on uses Host networking so you can listen on any ports you need.

 # Caddyfile example